 With a potential of 1600MW, the Menengai Geothermal project is being developed in five (5) phases with the long-term goal of developing an equivalent of 465MW of geothermal steam.

 The first phase of the project is being undertaken through a steam sales business model.
 Upon completion, this phase will have a capacity of 105MW.
-The second phase on the other hand, is expected to generate 60MW steam equivalent.
-This phase will be located at the eastern sector of the Menengai Caldera.
+The second phase, on the other hand, is expected to generate 60MW steam equivalent.
+This phase will be located in the eastern sector of the Menengai Caldera.

 Lastly, Menengai Phases III, IV, and V are located to the greater Northern West of the Menengai Caldera.

 Developing Menengai Geothermal Steam Field

 Menengai’s geothermal steam field development project will set the stage for investments that will help meet Kenya’s rapidly increasing demand for power and transform the country into a competitive clean energy economy.